FOSTERING EXCELLENCE IN SPORTS & EXERCISE THROUGH EVIDENCE-BASED PRACTICE

 CURRENT JOB POSTINGS

-Sport and Exercise Science New Zealand (SESNZ) will post job opening within the field as often as we can.
+Sport and Exercise Science New Zealand (SESNZ) will post job openings within the field as often as we can.

-Check back for new postings or to submit a posting to us directly here.
+Check back on this page for new postings or, to publicise a posting, send details to us directly here.

 The Sleep/Wake Research Centre (www.sleepwake.ac.nz) and the School of Sport and Exercise (http://www.massey.ac.nz/